FINRA Rule 8210

 Knowing how to respond, when to object, and when to cooperate is key to a successful outcome.

 For a further discussion of compliance with the Rule and tips for doing so, see Tips for Responding to an SEC Subpoena.
-There are differences in an 8210 request and an SEC subpoena, but the underlying concepts are the same.
+There are differences between an 8210 request and an SEC subpoena, but the underlying concepts are the same.